 Below is Bomby, strolling around.
 Bomby has her own story, as she was allegedly “donated” (or forcibly rescued – depending on who you ask) by a local circus.

-The zoo had the requisite petting zoo for the kids.
+The zoo has the requisite petting zoo for the kids.
+They’ve also somewhat recently added a penguin showcase area.

 The zoo goes through about five-horses worth of meat every week to feed carnivores.